unicode-org/message-format-wg/spec/registry.md

 Setting some other number of `fractionDigits` allows greater precision display (such as when performing currency conversions or other specialized operations) or disabling fraction digits if set to `0`.

-The special _option_ _value_ `hideIfWhole` is used to display values without fraction digits when the number of fraction digits is zero, or based on the currency when the number of fraction digits for the currency is non-zero.
+The _option_ `trailingZeroDisplay` has a value `stripIfInteger` that is useful for displaying currencies with their fraction digits removed when the fraction part of the _operand_ is zero.
+This is sometimes used in _messages_ to make the displayed value omit the fraction part automatically.
 > For example, this _message_:
 > ```
-> The special price is {$price :currency fractionDigits=hideIfWhole}.
+> The special price is {$price :currency trailingZeroDisplay=stripIfInteger}.
 > ```
 > When used with the value `5.00 USD` in the `en-US` locale displays as:
 > ```